 The Kunsthistorisches Museum (KHM) in Vienna appeared as part of the extraordinary burst of construction activity that accompanied the development of the city’s Ringstraßen (Ring boulevard) in the latter part of the nineteenth century.

-- Gorgeous lit up at night (and pretty impressive during the day, too)
+- Gorgeous lit up at night

 - See also: